Ayurvedic Skin Care Remedies For Acne, Rosacea & Eczema From An Expert

 According to Ayurvedic principles, massaging oil over your whole body is an excellent way to promote circulation and detox, both necessary for fighting skin ailments and removing the stagnation that causes them.
 Vatas should use sesame oil, pittas should use sunflower oil, and kaphas should use corn or canola oil.

 Rosacea is believed to emanate from a pitta imbalance, so Ayurvedic solutions focus on bringing that dosha into balance.
-Since Western medicine has no topical "cure" for rosacea, paying attention to the internal factors that cause the condition are crucial to help manage the symptoms.
+Since there's no topical "cure" for rosacea, paying attention to the internal factors that cause the condition are crucial to help manage the flareups or symptoms.

 According to Ayurvedic tradition, someone with a pitta imbalance is considered to have a hot body and internal temperature, so a diet of cool, sweet, stabilizing foods should replace those that are salty, sour, spicy, or pungent.
 (You can find more tips on the proper diet to treat a pitta imbalance here.)